davemollen/dm-Rat/README.md

 On macOS you may need to [disable Gatekeeper](https://disable-gatekeeper.github.io/) as Apple has recently made it more difficult to run unsigned code on macOS.

 If you want to build the plugin on your own machine, check out the [nih-plug readme](https://github.com/robbert-vdh/nih-plug).
-Build scripts for macOS specifically can be found in the [./scripts](./scripts/) folder of this repository.

 ## MOD devices installation